eugbyte/bulk-app/README.md

 3. **Frontend:** Run `npm install` and then `npm start`

 # Tech stack and features
-1. React, Redux Thunk, JS for the front end
+1. React, Redux Thunk, JS, Typescript for the front end
 2. ASP.NET Core, C# for the backend
 3. SQL Server for the database
 4. JWT Authentication and Authorization